Underage Sexual Activity

 4. Protection and Action to be Taken

-In working with young people, it must always be made clear to them that absolute confidentiality cannot be guaranteed, and that there will be some circumstances where the needs of the young person can only be safeguarded by sharing information with others.
+When working with young people, it must always be made clear to them that absolute confidentiality cannot be guaranteed, and that there will be some circumstances where the needs of the young person can only be safeguarded by sharing information with others.

 Any girl, either under or over the age of 13, who is pregnant, must be offered specialist support and guidance by the relevant services.
 Such services should also be a part of the assessment of the girl's circumstances.

-The Age of Consent: - The legal age for young people to consent to have sex is 16, whether they are straight, gay or bisexual.
+The Age of Consent: - The legal age for young people to consent to have sex is still 16, whether they are straight, gay or bisexual.
 The aim of the law is to protect the rights and interests of young people, and make it easier to prosecute people who pressure or force others into having sex they don't want.
 For the purposes of the under 13 offences, whether the child consented to the relevant risk is irrelevant.
 A child under 13 does not, under any circumstances, have the legal capacity to consent to any form of sexual activity.

 - The Act covers offences committed against those who, because of a profound mental disorder, lack the capacity to consent to sexual activity;